davidgasquez/handbook/content/time.md

 - If a task takes less than [two minutes](https://jamesclear.com/how-to-stop-procrastinating), do it.
 It'll make you more productive and also unclutter your mind task's backlog.
 - Do the tasks in the right order!
 One strategy might be starting with the one that could make the others irrelevant or easier.
 - Doing one thing requires giving up another.
 Whenever you explicitly choose to do one thing, you implicitly choose not to do another thing.
+- Timeboxing is planning how you spend your days in advance and it's so effective because it allows you to iterate.
+If you didn't complete everything you outlined, you know exactly why -- because you've documented how you planned to spend your time.
 - Success can be measured in the percentage of time you have under your control.
 [To achieve success](https://blog.samaltman.com/how-to-be-successful):
   - Compound yourself.
 Compounding is magic.
 Keep long-term thinking with a broad view of how different systems in the world are going to come together.
   - Learn to think independently.